langedev/talesofver-website/src/routes/tov/gamedocs/staying-alive.md

 ---
 ## Stamina

 Is a representation of your current health, energy, and mental or emotional ability to continue to act.
-It is most commonly reduced by physical, mental, or spiritual DMG, but may also fall due to physical, mental, or spiritual exhaustion or duress.
+It is most commonly reduced by physical, mental, or spiritual ~~DMG~~*damage*, but may also fall due to physical, mental, or spiritual exhaustion or duress.

 Your maximum Stamina is determined first by your race, and is increased by rolling your Stamina Die (which is also granted by your race but may be modified by Advancements) and adding the result to your maximum Stamina.
 A Stamina Die Roll may be prompted by Advancements or reaching certain Advancement tiers, and also occurs when you first create a character.